“Hero of the Revolution” — The Village Voice.

 Tracy Barnett, writing for Huffington Post, said, “Bates has woven together a highly engaging interdisciplinary answer to climate change ... a lively page-turner that blends clear-headed analysis with nuts-and-bolts advice ... enough danger to wake us up, but enough opportunity to emerge feeling hopeful.”
 Peter Bane, publisher of Permaculture Activist said, “Albert Bates' latest book has placed the biochar solution and the vision of a truly regenerative agriculture and settlement squarely in the center of the global crisis.
 New historical evidence that climate is remarkably responsive to human impacts had me gripping the edge of my seat.
 The comprehensive and well-informed review of current initiatives and technologies is a tour-de-force, and the grasp of the global policy debate equally sobering.
 It is hard to imagine a technical subject—compounded of organic chemistry, archeology, rural economics, climate science, and microbiology—presented with greater drama or clarity.”

 Albert Bates holds a B.A. from the Maxwell School of Political Science, Syracuse University, with a minor in photojournalism from Newhouse School at Syracuse University (1969), an LL.B. and J.D. from New York Law School (1972), Dipl.P in permaculture design and Dipl.P in permaculture instruction from Permaculture Institute of North America, certification in Horsemastership from Silvermine School (1965), certification in Emergency Medicine from State of Tennessee (1973), certification in permaculture design (1994), certification in Edible Forest Design from Dynamics Ecological Design (2009), certification in Regrarian Design from Regrarians International (2016), and specialities in natural construction, finance, social governance, conflict transformation, and ecovillage design acquired from many mentors over many years.
-He serves as visiting professor for Gaia University, Nanjing Agricultural University, and Gaia Education Associates.
+He serves as visiting lecturer for Gaia University, Nanjing Agricultural University, and Gaia Education Associates.